Beef Tenderloin Roast Recipe

 Instructions

-• Let tenderloin sit at room temperature for 1 hour before cooking.
-When ready, preheat the oven to 450˚F.
+• Bring the meat to room temperature.
+Let the tenderloin sit at room temperature for at least 1 hour before cooking.
+When ready, set the oven to preheat to 450˚F.

-• Pat dry the tenderloin with paper towels.
-Rub the beef tenderloin with olive oil and generously season with salt and fresh ground black pepper.
+• Season it.
+Rub the beef tenderloin with olive oil, then generously season with salt and freshly ground black pepper.

-• In a small bowl mix together minced garlic and chopped rosemary; rub this mixture all around the tenderloin.
+• Combine the garlic and herb.
+In a small bowl, mix the minced garlic and chopped rosemary, then rub this mixture all around the tenderloin.

-• Place tenderloin over pieces of precut kitchen twine spaced one-inch apart and tie them closed.
+• Tie it with twine.
+Place the tenderloin over precut pieces of kitchen twine spaced 1 inch apart, and tie them closed.
 You can also ask the butcher to tie the tenderloin for you.

-• Heat vegetable oil in a 12-inch cast iron skillet over medium-high heat.
-When oil is hot, add the beef tenderloin and sear for about 3 to 4 minutes per side, or until browned all around.
+• Sear the beef tenderloin.
+Heat the vegetable oil in a 12-inch cast iron skillet over medium-high heat.
+When the oil is hot, add the beef tenderloin and sear for about 3 to 4 minutes per side, or until browned all around.

-• Transfer the skillet to the oven and continue to cook for 25 to 30 minutes, or until internal temperature reaches 130˚F. Cooking time can vary depending on your oven and the thickness of your tenderloin; always check for desired doneness using a meat thermometer.
+• Roast.
+Transfer the skillet to the oven and continue cooking for 25 to 30 minutes, or until the roast reaches an internal temperature of 130˚F. Cooking time can vary depending on your oven and the thickness of your tenderloin; always check for desired doneness using a meat thermometer.

-• Remove skillet from oven and transfer the meat to a cutting board.
-Tent a piece of foil over the tenderloin and let rest for 10 to 15 minutes before cutting.
+• Let it rest.
+Remove the skillet from the oven and transfer the roast to a cutting board.
+Tent a piece of foil over the tenderloin and let it rest for 10 to 15 minutes before cutting.

 Notes